Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

-Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their valuation, risk, profitability, institutional ownership, dividends, earnings and analyst recommendations.
+Reynolds Consumer Products (NASDAQ:REYN) and Pactiv Evergreen (NASDAQ:PTVE) are both mid-cap consumer discretionary companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, profitability, earnings, institutional ownership, valuation and risk.

-This is a summary of current ratings for Reynolds Consumer Products and Pactiv Evergreen, as reported by MarketBeat.com.
+This is a summary of recent ratings and price targets for Reynolds Consumer Products and Pactiv Evergreen, as provided by MarketBeat.

 |Sell Ratings